 The video options enable you to control the behavior of certain items displayed to screen.

-The following compiler options are supported in Visual COBOL when using ccbl from the command line or the ACUOPT Compiler directive.
+The following compiler options are supported in Visual COBOL when using ccbl (Windows) or ccbl32 and ccbl64 (UNIX) from the command line or the ACUOPT Compiler directive.